Alfred Rouse: Arrest

 Rouse himself had hitched a ride to London, arriving at his Friern Barnet home at approximately 6:20 a.m.
-He remained at his home for just 30 minutes before travelling by train to Glamorganshire to meet with Phyllis Jenkins (whom he had earlier promised to marry).
+He remained at his home for just 30 minutes before travelling by train to Glamorganshire to meet with Ivy Jenkins (whom he had earlier promised to marry).
 When Jenkins asked Rouse where his car was, he replied that it had been stolen in Northamptonshire the previous day, and that this was why it had taken him 18 hours to reach her.
 He assured Jenkins that he had reported the theft to both the police and his insurance company.
-Early the following morning, Rouse's mistress showed him a newspaper displaying an image of his burned-out car which speculated as to whether the deceased occupant had been the owner of the vehicle and questioning whether he had been murdered.
+Early the following morning, Phyllis, Ivy's sister, suspicious of Rouse, showed him a newspaper displaying an image of his burned-out car which speculated as to whether the deceased occupant had been the owner of the vehicle and questioning whether he had been murdered.
 In response, Rouse denied that the car was his, before announcing his intentions to travel by coach to Hammersmith Broadway.
 At 10 a.m. he boarded a coach at Cardiff destined for Hammersmith Broadway.
 When Rouse's coach had departed, Jenkins informed local police that Rouse had been at her house and of his intended destination; they in turn informed the Metropolitan Police Service of his whereabouts.
 Consequently, that evening, Rouse was arrested at Hammersmith coach terminal by a Detective-Sergeant Skelly of the Metropolitan Police, who had been waiting for him at the coach terminal.

 At the Hammersmith police station, Rouse was informed that officers from Northamptonshire Police were already travelling to Hammersmith to interview him.
 In response, Rouse offered a rambling statement in which he claimed his victim was a hitchhiker he had encountered near St Albans, and who had accidentally set his vehicle alight while he (Rouse) had left his vehicle to relieve himself.
 Rouse further claimed he was travelling to Scotland Yard to confess to his crime at the time of his arrest, adding: "I am glad it's all over.
 I was going to Scotland Yard about it.
 I was responsible.
 I am very glad it's over.
 I have had no sleep."
 Upon the arrival of Northamptonshire police officers, Rouse was cautioned and driven to Northampton police station.